U.S. Stocks Slightly Lower at End of Strong Year

 "There was a long laundry list of things that should've rattled markets, and nothing did," said Dec Mullarkey, a managing director on the investment research team at Sun Life Investment Management.

-Some investors are also questioning how much more room there is for stocks to move higher after a year of massive gains, particularly in the U.S.
+Some investors are now questioning how much more room there is for stocks to move higher after a year of massive gains, particularly in the U.S.

 "All risk assets have been mushrooming in price: equities, credit, commodities," said Alain Bokobza, head of global asset allocation at Société Générale.
 "We're starting 2018 with the best growth outlook we've had for years.
 But I prefer to start the year with a few worries."